Japan TEFL Internship

 Hiroshima

-Known worldwide as the first city to be targeted by a nuclear weapon, Hiroshima has managed to rebuild itself since the devastation of 1945 – it's officially been crowned the ‘City of Peace’ by Japanese Parliament.
-Peace is definitely the main theme of this amazing city, as it’s also situated on one of the main rivers in Japan which divides the city into sections and definitely creates a very peaceful environment to live in - you’re never far from the sound of water!
+Known worldwide as the first city to be targeted by a nuclear weapon, Hiroshima has rebuilt itself since 1945 and has been officially crowned the “City of Peace” by Japanese Parliament.
+Peace is the defining theme of this city, which is set on one of Japan’s main rivers.
+The waterways divide Hiroshima into distinct districts and create a calm, relaxed atmosphere – you’re never far from the sound of running water.

 Hokkaido